kevangel79/b2share-nagios-plugin/README.md

 - Fetch access token using the OAuth 2.0 client credentials flow
 - Validate the access token
-- Fetch user information
+- Fetch user information (via REST API)
   - on the basis of the access token,
   - while authenticating with username and password, and
-  - X509 certificate
+  - X509 certificate based authentication

 ## Usage